SaltyByte/ArielYear2/ex2/ReadMe.md

 When no pokemon on the edge the agent just jumps to the dest node resulting in one move used.
 When there is a pokemon the agent jumps on the edge as low as we can time so we get good move count but still catch the pokemon or more if necessary.

+To run a scenario first we run the Ex2 class, in the User ID text field we enter out id,
+in the Scenario we enter the level number we wish to run (note only [0,23] games).
+After all the information is inserted correctly, press start button and the game should run.
+After the game ends it stops and closses the frame.